RChandana/Concept-behind-HLoc/README.md

 HLoc allows robots and autonomous systems to have a robust and scalable approach to understanding their position and orientation in complex and dynamic environments.

+Following are the key topics to get familiar with to work with HLoc.

 ## Table of Contents
 * [Steps for performing HLoc](#hloc-steps)
 * [SuperGlue](#superglue)